davidalpert/go-git-mob/README.md

 #### Install a binary release

 - Download an appropriate package for your `GOOS` and `GOARCH` from the [Releases](https://github.com/davidalpert/go-git-mob/releases) tab;
-- Uncompress it and put the binary in your path;
+- Unzip it and put the binary in your path;
 - Optionally, review [Post-install steps](#post-install-steps) to explode the convenience methods;

 For example: